syncfusion-content/xamarin-docs/Xamarin/Carousel-View/SwipeEvents.md

 ---
-layout : post
+layout: post
-title : Swipe Events in Syncfusion Carousel control in Xamarin.Forms. description : Learn how to use the Swipe events in Carousel for Xamarin.Forms. platform : Xamarin control : Carousel documentation : ug
+title: Swipe Events in Syncfusion Carousel control in Xamarin.Forms.
+description: Learn how to use the Swipe events in Carousel for Xamarin.Forms.
+platform: Xamarin
+control: Carousel
+documentation: ug
 ---

 # Swipe Events of Syncfusion Carousel